 Eastern Redbud trees spread via seed.
 Most seed is released close to the mother tree by wild animals (Birds, Squirrels).
 Seeds that fall to the ground will often remain dormant for a year or two, as they have a hard outer shell.

 Related – If one wants to go foraging for Eastern Redbud Seeds in the wild, then I suggest you have a look at my detailed guide.

-The roots of the Eastern Redbud Tree are shallow lateral roots.
-They tend to be within the top six inches of soil, and will spread out past the crown.
+It the tree has shallow lateral roots, they tend to be within the top six inches of soil and will spread out past the crown.
 See my image below for what root system of the Redbud Tree looks like.
 This was on a 3-year old tree that I transplanted and moved a couple years ago.

 Now, here is the interesting part.
 I’ve found two trustworthy references that state that Redbuds have a taproot, but in the presence of ‘impenetrable soil’, the taproot grows horizontally.
 Well, when I transplanted a 3 year old Redbud Tree, I saw numerous lateral roots in many directions – but no taproot!
-So, who is right?
-I don’t think I can give you a good answer, as my experience says there isn’t a taproot.
+This was a newly constructed (~20 years) house.
+And the surrounding soil was quite compacted from construction equipment, etc.